PerkLab/SlicerSandbox/README.md

 ## Remove CT table

-Remove patient table from CT images by blanking out (filling with -1000 HU) voxels that are not included in an automatically determined convex region of interest.
-The CT table is assumed to have slightly lower radiologic density than the preserved region of interest.
+Remove patient table from CT images fully automatically, by blanking out (filling with -1000 HU) voxels that are not included in an automatically determined convex-shaped region of interest.

 If boundary of the extracted region is chipped away in the output image then either add a fixed-size `padding` and/or increase the computation `accuracy` (in `Advanced` section).